Table of Contents

 Gemological Institute of America (GIA) updated its grading reports for lab-grown diamonds, aligning them more closely with those used for natural diamonds, ensuring greater clarity for consumers.

-Lab diamonds are regulated by industry standards and national laws designed to protect consumers and ensure transparency.
-These rules focus primarily on labeling accuracy, disclosure, and certification.
+Lab diamonds are regulated by industry standards and national laws designed to ensure consumer safety and openness.
+These rules mainly focus on accuracy, disclosure and certification marking.

 In the United States:

-• The Federal Trade Commission (FTC) mandates that lab diamonds must be clearly labeled as "laboratory-grown," "lab-created," or "man-made."
+• The Federal Trade Commission (FTC) stated that the lab diamonds should clearly be labeled as "laboratory-developed", "lab team" or "man-made".

-• Jewelers cannot use terms like "real" or "natural" to describe lab diamonds unless clearly qualified.
+• Jewelers cannot use words like "real" or "natural" to describe the diamond until it is clearly qualified.

 In the European Union: